microsoft/FluidFramework/BREAKING.md

 This API will now attempt to create the specified package off the current sub-registry and if that fails, it will attempt to create it off the global registry.

-For creating a component with a specific package path, use `createComponent` or `_createComponentWithProps` in `IHostRuntime`.
+For creating a component with a specific package path, use `createComponent` or `_createComponentWithProps` in `IContainerRuntime`.

 ### `IComponentHandle` - Type parameter moved